milauog/code-editor/README.md

 🙌 Acknowledgements

-CodeMirror for amazing syntax highlighting.
+CodeMirror for syntax highlighting.
-React for a powerful frontend framework. react-icons for beautiful icons.
+React for the frontend framework. react-icons for icons.

-⭐ Star this project on GitHub if you find it useful!💬 Feel free to open an issue or reach out with feedback!
+⭐ Star this project on GitHub if you find it useful!💬 Open an issue or reach out with feedback!